escherlies/escherlies/README.md

 Founder and full-stack developer at [**Binary Please**](https://binaryplease.com/).

-We build scalable, maintainable apps using purely functional programming.
+Our focus is on creating scalable, high-quality web applications, starting from conceptualization to the final delivery, utilizing purely functional programming.

 ## Stack[^1]